raspberrypilearning/dancing-unicorn-rainbow/en/step_8.md

-## Light Your Rainbow
+## Light your rainbow

-To light your rainbow, you will first test your rainbow by lighting the whole rainbow at once.
-You will then write code to make the rainbow blink through all the colours, and then in a pattern of your choice.
+To light your rainbow, you will first test it by lighting the whole rainbow at once.
+You will then create code to make the rainbow blink through all the colours one after the other, and then in a pattern of your choice.

 + Add more code to control the other LEDs.
-Make sure you have coded the right GPIO Pins.
+Make sure you have included the right GPIO pins.

 Your rainbow should light up like this:
 ![Rainbow Lit](images/rainbowlit.png)